Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 Ah, yes.

-Ta-ta and farewell.
+Tata and farewell.

-You guys ready for breakfast?
+anything, you guys ready for breakfast?

 That was the best bit.

-Underrated part of that whole thing.
+underrated part of that whole thing

-See, you know your judo well.
+I see you know your judo

-This is the man that got me on the penis.
+This is the man that got me on the penis

-Apparently, as soon as the cameras had gone,
+Apparently as soon as the

-he just said he'd stop fighting.
+He just said he'd stop fighting

-Like, once he was in the car,
+Like once he was in the car

-the cop said he really backed right off.
+The cop said he really

-You simply must.
+You simply must

-Sorry about that.
+Sorry about that understandable

-I am guilty.
+I am guilty

-Dave, do you want to thank a few?
+Do you want to thank a few

-From one Ryan to another.
+From one Ryan to another

 This one's from Columbus, Ohio, and it's Ryan McCarthy.